 Anesthesia is a way to control pain during a surgery or procedure by using medicine called anesthetics.
 It can help control breathing, blood pressure, blood flow, and heart rate and rhythm.

 There are several types of anesthesia for patients undergoing hand surgery.
-These include local, regional or general.
+These include local anesthesia, regional anesthesia or general anesthesia.
 The type used depends on the type and length of the surgery, the patient’s health and medical conditions, and preferences of the patient, surgeon, and anesthesiologist.

 The numbing medications used in regional can provide between one and 24 hours of pain relief, depending on the medication used.
 Some local anesthetics may last as long as three days.

 The patient is unconscious and does not feel anything during the surgery.
 The patient may receive the medicine by breathing it in or through an intravenous (IV) line.

 This typically means anesthetics for a small area.
 Numbing medicine is injected at the site of surgery.
 The patient is wide-awake during the surgery and can fully cooperate with any instructions from the surgeon, such as to move the hand or fingers.
 It contains medicine to stop excessive bleeding and to minimize pain in the operated area.
 Other medications to help you relax can also be given with this type of anesthesia.
 The relaxing medications are typically given through an IV line.

 Parts of the body are put to sleep by injecting numbing medicine through a needle placed along the path of nerves.
 This may be around the collarbone or neck, under the arm, at the wrist, in the palm, around your finger, or through an IV in your arm.
 As with local anesthesia, the anesthesiologist or nurse anesthetist may add relaxing medication given through an IV line.